HUD Emotional Support Animal Policy: What Changed

 Texas Emotional Support Animal Housing Laws Facing Change

-Imagine this: You find your dream apartment in Austin, Texas.
-It’s quiet, pet-friendly—except the landlord says no pets allowed.
+Imagine this: You find your dream home in San Antonio, Texas.
+It’s quiet, pet-friendly except the landlord says no pets allowed.
 You hand them an emotional support animal letter expecting smooth sailing.
 Instead, you’re hit with a pet deposit and extra monthly fees.

 Texas Emotional Support Animal Housing Laws